urness/CS167Fall2025/Project2.md

 ---

-# Option 1 — Compare MLPs, CNNs, and a Fine-Tuned AlexNet on Image Data
+# Option 1 — Compare Neural Networks on Image Data

 For this option, you will use one of the provided image datasets and implement **three models**:

 - A Multilayer Perceptron (MLP)
 - A Convolutional Neural Network (CNN)
-- A fine-tuned AlexNet model
+- A fine-tuned AlexNet (or more complicated CNN) model

 Your task is to explore different configurations of each model, train them, and thoroughly compare and contrast their performance.